Chapter 24:

 "If you can ask him."

-Shike pulled out his phone and called his father while Katherine applied ice to the injury.
+Shike pulled out his cell phone and called his father while Katherine applied ice to the injury.
 "Do you have insurance?"

 "I don't know, do I?"

-"My dad is coming," Shike said.
+"My dad's coming," Shike said.

-After confirming that nothing was broken, he applied a splint to the injured leg and mentioned it would get better in a few weeks.
-He just had to be careful and not let it get wet when showering.
+After confirming that nothing was broken, he applied a splint to the injured leg and mentioned that it would be better in a few weeks.
+He just had to be careful not to get it wet when showering.

 Takeshi suggested they visit his uncle's ramen shop to lighten the mood a bit.